-Learning to Drive a Tuk-tuk
+Learning to Drive a Tuk-tuk in Sri Lanka

-Learning to drive your tuk-tuk will take a little practice so it’s good to choose a rental company who does a driving lesson.
+Learning to drive your tuk-tuk will take a little practice so it’s good to choose a rental company that does a driving lesson.
 During my lesson, I practiced with my instructor on small streets with little to no traffic.

 During this part of the lesson, I got used to changing gears and getting the feel for the tuk-tuk’s turning circle and indicators.
 After, I moved onto busier roads until I was ready to tackle the main road.